adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-11-treatment-analysis.md

 <br/>

 ## Changing Habits
 This section I found the most interesting of them all.
-Although again there is an even split between those seeking treatment and not, what I did find surprising was a vast number of individuals had changed their habits with nearly 19% for each.
+Although again there is an even split between those seeking treatment and not, what I did find surprising was a vast number of individuals had changed their habits with nearly 19% overall for each.

 I was quite surprised to see that 15% for each seeking and not seeking treatment were those individuals who hadn’t changed their habits.